-The Foreman Grill, also known as “The Lean Mean Fat-Reducing Grilling Machine,” is a portable electrically heated grill promoted by former boxing champion George Foreman.
+The Foreman Grill – AKA "The Lean Mean Fat-Reducing Grilling Machine" – is a portable electrically heated grill promoted by former boxing champion George Foreman.
+The grill increased the heavyweight boxing legend’s net worth by $200 million.
 However, it was very nearly marketed under a different name.
-As far as bad timing goes, this has to be something Hulk Hogan has regretted over the years…
+As far as lousy timing goes, Hulk Hogan has regretted this over the years!

 Hulk Hogan on Missing out on the George Foreman Grill

-In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how it was almost he who picked up the lucrative endorsement deal with the grill.
+In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how he almost picked up the grill’s lucrative endorsement deal.

 Winner: George Foreman via TKO.

 If losing out on $200+ million wasn’t bad enough, this article breaks down exactly how much Hulk Hogan lost out on due to a deal with Marvel in the ’80s.

 As an additional bonus: Here’s a memorable fan review of Hulkster Cheeseburgers: